Update: Lumina Borealis in Kingston has been discontinued. We will keep you informed of changes to their schedule.

 There is a short walk from the Fort Henry parking lot (which is where the shuttle drops off people) to the entrance of the event.
 Near the entrance, there are shops set up that local handicrafts and hot chocolate.
 There is also a restaurant.
 Most important for families with kids, the only washrooms are located here!

-Tip: There is also a restaurant at the Fort for those that want to eat immediately before or after the show.
-Reservations are recommended.
+Pro-Tip: There is a restaurant at Fort Henry for those that want to eat immediately before or after the show.
+Reservations are highly recommended.

 We were in line by 5:30 pm as requested but were not let into the actual experience until our scheduled time of 5:45 pm.
 We were told the timed entrances were to ensure the Fort did not get too crowded making the experience more enjoyable for everyone.